 Center program undergraduate students must register for a minimum of 12 credits of Syracuse Abroad courses, not counting any Signature Seminar credits.
 See your center-specific section for additional enrollment requirements.
 Typical enrollment in all programs is 15–16 credits.

 Undergraduate students requesting to drop below 12 credits must first consult a home college academic advisor and financial aid counselor to ensure this would not have adverse academic or financial consequences.
 Note that at all centers 12 credits is the minimum required to be considered a full-time student per immigration and/or program requirements.

-Grades awarded for courses at affiliated local universities will be translated to the U.S. equivalent according to special conversion charts available to students through the Syracuse Centers.
+Grades awarded for courses at affiliated local universities may be translated to the U.S. equivalent according to special conversion charts available to students through the Syracuse Centers.
 To obtain a copy of the relevant grading conversion chart, please contact the Center staff.

 At Syracuse University, all work for registered classes must be completed on or before the degree certification date.
 Graduating seniors should seek advice from their home college regarding their degree certification date.